aciddude/udacity_project_3/README.md

 The code will spin up CI infrastructure which will consist of a Jenkins Server and surrounding AWS infrastructure (VPC, SecGroups, ALB and so on...)

+Prerequisites:
+- AWS account
+- Pre-created S3 bucket to store your Terraform state (just create a new S3 Bucket and give it a decent name for your project.)